MicrosoftDocs/azure-docs/articles/iot-dps/how-to-provision-multitenant.md

 In this section, you will create two regional Linux virtual machines (VMs).
 These VMs will run a device simulation sample from each region to demonstrate device provisioning for tenant devices from both regions.

-To make clean up easier, these VMs will be added to the same resource group that contains the IoT hubs that were created, *contoso-us-resource-group*.
+To make clean-up easier, these VMs will be added to the same resource group that contains the IoT hubs that were created, *contoso-us-resource-group*.
 However, the VMs will run in separate regions (**West US** and **East US**).

-1. In the Azure Cloud Shell, execute the following command to create a **East US** region VM after making the following parameter changes in the command:
+1. In the Azure Cloud Shell, execute the following command to create an **East US** region VM after making the following parameter changes in the command:

     - **--name**: Enter a unique name for your **East US** regional device VM.
     - **--admin-username**: Use your own admin user name.